Polaris (NYSE:PII) Releases Quarterly Earnings Results, Beats Expectations By $0.13 EPS

-Polaris (NYSE:PII) posted its quarterly earnings data on Monday.
-The company reported $2.16 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.03 by $0.13, MarketWatch Earnings reports.
-The business had revenue of $2.17 billion during the quarter, compared to the consensus estimate of $2.13 billion.
-Polaris had a net margin of 7.40% and a return on equity of 57.18%.
-Polaris’s quarterly revenue was up .7% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $3.34 EPS.
+Polaris (NYSE:PII) announced its quarterly earnings data on Monday.
+The company reported $2.16 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.03 by $0.13, MarketWatch Earnings reports.
+The business had revenue of $2.17 billion during the quarter, compared to analyst estimates of $2.13 billion.
+Polaris had a return on equity of 57.18% and a net margin of 7.40%.
+The company’s revenue was up .7% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $3.34 earnings per share.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 15th.
-Stockholders of record on Wednesday, December 1st were paid a $0.63 dividend.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 2.23%.
-The ex-dividend date of this dividend was Tuesday, November 30th.
-Polaris’s dividend payout ratio is 26.20%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, December 15th.
+Investors of record on Wednesday, December 1st were given a dividend of $0.63 per share.
+The ex-dividend date was Tuesday, November 30th.
+This represents a $2.52 annualized dividend and a dividend yield of 2.26%.
+Polaris’s dividend payout ratio (DPR) is presently 26.20%.

+In related news, Director Kevin M. Farr sold 10,169 shares of the firm’s stock in a transaction on Thursday, October 28th.
+The stock was sold at an average price of $115.27, for a total transaction of $1,172,180.63.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Michael T. Speetzen sold 24,500 shares of the firm’s stock in a transaction on Tuesday, November 16th.
+The shares were sold at an average price of $125.00, for a total value of $3,062,500.00.
+The disclosure for this sale can be found here.
+2.70% of the stock is owned by company insiders.

 About Polaris